rugbyprof/3013-Algorithms/Assignments/08-P03/README.md

 - The binary tree should hold `wordNodes`.
 - Time how long it takes to load the data into your binary search tree (we will use that later as well).
 - After your dictionary (tree) is loaded, we are going to perform "autosuggestions" when a user types characters at the console.
-- Suggestions will start after 1 character is typed, however only the top 10 suggestions will be printed along with the total number of matching words (example output below).
+- Suggestions will start after 3 characters are typed, however only the top 10 suggestions will be printed along with the total number of matching words (example output below).
 - The time it takes to find each suggestion will be displayed in seconds.